robertu94/cpsc3220-f18/docs/index.md

 As a rule, No make up quizzes or exam will be given.
 If you arrive late, you will not be given additional time to complete the quiz or test.

-If I should ever be more than 10 minutes late, you may assume that class has been canceled.
-In this case, please check email for further explanation.

 ## Laptop Policy

 You are expected to have a laptop with a Linux programming environment running the Linux kernel (natively or in a VM).